-The Supervisory Board was composed of ten members in 2012[5].
-As at December 31, 2012, all members qualify as independent pursuant to the criteria defined in the Supervisory Board Charter based on the French Afep-Medef corporate governance code (first published in consolidated form in December 2008 and last updated in April 2010).
-As at December 31, 2012, two out of ten members are women, the average age of members is 57.9 years and six nationalities are represented.
-The varied skills and expertise of members is summarised in the table below and are further specified in the detailed biographies provided in the Legal Information chapter (page 197).
+As at December 31, 2014, two out of nine members are women, the average age of members is 58.2 years and five nationalities are represented.
+The varied skills and expertise of members is summarised in the table below and are further specified in the detailed biographies provided in the Legal Information chapter (page 240).
+Accordingly, the Supervisory Board composition adequately meets the criteria outlined in the Supervisory Board profile.